xeor/dockerfiles/splunk/README.md

-# NOT DONE!! #

-Splunk in a can, which uses the free 500mb/day version of Splunk.
+Splunk in a can, which uses the free 500mb/day version of Splunk as default.
 Splunk is an awesome log-analyzer, check out more information at http://www.splunk.com/

-# Checkout
-* License?
-How to check?
-* system/default/web.conf: "remoteUser = REMOTE_USER", "SSOMode = strict"
+* Splunk wont always run depending on the underlying filesystem.
+I noticed this while using boot2docker, so it might not work there..
+* This container is ment for testing Splunk, or running it with free version home, not on internet.
+  * Configurations is not best practise
+  * Security might not be optimal
+  * Splunk have said nothing about running in Docker
+  * Have no idea how fast/slow it will run..
+  * And so on...
+Use it for test :)

 # Run

 Start the container with something like `docker run -d -P xeor/splunk` (to test it out).
 For using it for something useful, use volumes and see `Use-cases` below..

-* It will automaticly start to listen on 514/udp and set sourcetype to `syslog`
+* It will automaticly start to listen on 514 tcp/udp and set sourcetype to `syslog`

 ## Use-cases